Baby teething: Signs, symptoms, treatments and remedies

 Teething refers to the time when baby teeth - also called milk or primary teeth - appear.
 The loss of that cute, toothless grin is a big step towards being able to eat solid food.
 Generally, teething occurs between 6 months and 24 months of age.
 While this process is uneventful in some children, for others it causes quite a bit of discomfort and irritability.

 Babies develop at different rates.
-In rare cases, some babies are born with a tooth while others may still not have any teeth by their first birthday.
+In rare cases, some babies are born with one or more teeth (called natal teeth) or may have teeth that emerge within the first 30 days of life (called neonatal teeth), others may still not have any teeth by their first birthday.

 Look for the bottom front teeth (incisors) coming through first, usually followed by the top front teeth.

 Symptoms of teething in a baby can include:

 - Sore, red gums around where the tooth is coming through

 - Placing objects or fingers in the mouth and biting down on them

 - Loss of appetite or becoming choosy about foods